gcallah/BookReviews/goodspeed.md

 The human life-world is an
 incredibly complex system, and I see no reason to expect that any theory attempting to explain some concrete historical going-on should offer us any more than partial enlightenment as to what occurred.
-G appears to disagree with me here: if a theory does not completely explain every single instance of some set of similar occurrences in the data that he looks at, that theory is inadequate.
+Goodspeed appears to disagree with me here: if a theory does not completely explain every single instance of some set of similar occurrences in the data that he looks at, that theory is inadequate.
 I suggest that he is applying the sort of method that is adequate